-1 Additionally, non-profits that receive pass through funds may use a 10% rate in lieu of negotiating an indirect cost rate with the pass through entity.

 Line 16: “Total Indirect Costs allocated to CCBHC services,” which is calculated from the total indirect costs allocated to CCBHC services from line 6, 10, 14, or 15, is automatically populated on this line.

-8
+9

 Allocation Descriptions Tab

 Use the Allocation Descriptions tab for describing calculations and methods that support the allocation methodology of direct and indirect costs.
 Each allocation should be referenced to the applicable adjustment or reclassification on the appropriate tabs.
-If the trial balance contained the adjustments or reclassifications prior to importing into the cost report, note the methodologies and calculations used.
+If the trial balance or trial balance crisis contained the adjustments or reclassifications prior to importing into the cost report, note the methodologies and calculations used.
 This information can be summarized and should contain occupational grouping, allocation statistics, and the allowable adjustments or reclassifications as applicable.

-Additional documentation supporting the summarized allocations should be kept on file for review.
-Documentation should be sufficient to permit the preparation of reports required by general and program-specific terms and conditions, as well as to permit the tracing of funds to a level of expenditures adequate to establish that such funds have been used according to the federal statutes, regulations, and terms and conditions of the federal award.2
+If an allocation is used for direct costs, enter a description of allocations for the following sections as needed.
+Examples of common allocation methods for classifying costs as direct or indirect for each section are listed below.
+The examples given are not the only acceptable methods for allocating costs.

+Part 1A: CCBHC Staff Costs

-If an allocation is used for direct costs, describe the allocation method in detail on this tab.
-For example, direct costs for psychiatrists may be summarized as an occupational group with the allocation percentages from the day log or a Random Moment Time Study applied to the total salary for the group.
+Common methods for allocating staff costs include Random Moment Time Studies applied to the total salary for the group.
 If a Random Moment Time Study was performed, it should follow a CMS-approved methodology.
+Other common allocation methods include percentage of billed time, or percentage of billed amount attributed to services on the state CCBHC scope of services.
 The allocation method likely creates a reclassification amount that should be described in the Trial Balance Reclassification tab.
 The CCBHC should offset salary costs by applicable revenues, such as grants received.

+Part 1B: CCBHC Costs Under Agreement

+Allocations for costs under agreement should be done by the service provided.
+Where the DCO arrangement supports more than one service, common allocation methods include percentage of chargeable time and percentage of billed amount.

+Part 1C: Other Direct CCBHC Costs

+Common methods for non-personnel cost allocations include allocations by full-time equivalent (FTE), actual utilization based on time, and allocations by billed charges. .

+Part 2A: Site Costs

+Facility costs are often charged by department based on square footage or full-time equivalent.

+Part 2B: Administrative Costs

+Common allocation methods for administrative costs include billed charges, percentage of departmental revenue, and percentage of FTE.

+Part 3A/B Direct Costs for Services Other than CCHBC Services & Non-Reimbursable Costs

+Common allocation methods include percentage of billed time, percentage of bill amounts, and random moment time studies.

+Additional documentation supporting the summarized allocations should be kept on file for review.
+Documentation should be sufficient to support an audit or desk review and permit the preparation of reports required by general and program-specific terms and conditions.
+Documentation should permit the tracing of funds to a level of expenditures adequate to establish that such funds have been used according to the federal statutes, regulations, and terms and conditions of the federal award.2

 The allocation of home office adjustments must be described in detail.
 Home offices usually furnish central management and administrative services, such as centralized accounting, purchasing, personnel services, management direction and control, information technology and other costs.
 To the extent that the home office furnishes services related to patient care to a provider, the reasonable costs of such services are included in the CCBHC’s direct costs.
 If the home office of the organization does not provide services related to patient care, the home office may be included in the indirect facility costs allocated to CCBHC services.